Dictionary of Obscure Sorrows. Www.neatorama. There is a crisis of insults on the Web.

 They may have confused us a little when we were children, but explanation and constant exposure not only increased our understanding of them, but likely drew them into our own vernacular.
 If you’re in the process of learning the English language, you may come across some of these and not be entirely sure what they mean.
 Idioms – as clear as mud?
 Miranda Steel is a freelance ELT lexicographer and editor.

 She has worked as a Senior Editor for dictionaries for learners at OUP and has also worked for COBUILD.
 In this post, she looks at some of the weird and wonderful idioms in the English language.
 Idioms are commonly used in spoken and written English.
 Word Spy.
 Words and phrases: frequency, genres, collocates, concordances, synonyms, and...
 Weird Words Index.
 Steven Pinker: Linguistics as a Window to Understanding the Brain.
+A Brief Guide to Embodied Cognition: Why You Are Not Your Brain.
+Embodied cognition, the idea that the mind is not only connected to the body but that the body influences the mind, is one of the more counter-intuitive ideas in cognitive science.

-In sharp contrast is dualism, a theory of mind famously put forth by Rene Descartes in the 17th century when he claimed that “there is a great difference between mind and body, inasmuch as body is by nature always divisible, and the mind is entirely indivisible… the mind or soul of man is entirely different from the body.”
-In the proceeding centuries, the notion of the disembodied mind flourished.
+However, as George Lakoff and Rafeal Núñez explain: Cognitive science calls this entire philosophical worldview into serious question on empirical grounds...
 Imagine A Flying Pig: How Words Take Shape In The Brain : Shots - Health News.
 Hide captionAlthough a flying pig doesn't exist in the real world, our brains use what we know about pigs and birds — and superheroes — to create one in our mind's eye when we hear or read those words. iStockphoto.com Although a flying pig doesn't exist in the real world, our brains use what we know about pigs and birds — and superheroes — to create one in our mind's eye when we hear or read those words.

 The Mind is a Metaphor: As It Were.
 As It Were · 2006-09-27 by Brad Pasanek Must we mean what we say?
 In the case of metaphor, meaning is underspecified, patently false, or—according to some theorists—somehow transmuted.
 Somehow changed.
 Words, words, words.
 The Science of Sarcasm?
 Yeah, Right.
 100 Beautiful and Ugly Words.
 The Dictionary of Obscure Sorrows.
 100 Mostly Small But Expressive Interjections.

 David Bier Thanks for this – what a fun post considering there’s no actual narrative in it!
 Cecily Some of these interjections are quite culturally and age specific, so if people need to be told what they mean, they should probably not be using them.For example, to many Brits, va-va-voom is not old-fashioned at all, but instead is firmly linked to the long-running ads that footballer Thierry Henry made for the Renault Clio.

 Himanshu Chanda Whoa !
 What a biiiig list.
 And yes this ones really great.
 You understand exact meaning of those interjections while reading comic strips Michael Huzzah!
 10 Words That Don't Mean What You May Think They Do.
 By Mark Nichol As English evolves, word meanings shift and turn, sometimes reversing themselves altogether.
 These ten words have shifted their senses over the years.
 In some cases, we are wise to likewise be flexible; in others, we relax our vocabulary at the expense of useful distinctions: 1.
 100 Whimsical Words.
 By Mark Nichol The English language can be maddening to native speakers and learners alike, but is also delightfully rich, especially for those who seek to convey a lighthearted tone in their writing.

+As the years pass, language evolves.
+Since the days of Chaucer and Shakespeare, we can all agree English has become less flowery.
+What is the opposite of perspicacious?
+24 Words That Used to Mean Something Negative.
+Sometimes words move up in the world.
+Their meanings change with time, becoming more positive—a process linguists call amelioration.
 Visual Dictionary Online.
 7 Beautiful Words With No Direct English Translation.
 List of unusual words beginning with A. The Top 10 Relationship Words That Aren't Translatable Into English.
 Here are my top ten words, compiled from online collections, to describe love, desire and relationships that have no real English translation, but that capture subtle realities that even we English speakers have felt once or twice.

 Tone/Attitude Words.
 Feelings and Emotions Vocabulary Word List.
 Advertisement.
 20 awesomely untranslatable words from around the world.
 20 more awesomely untranslatable words from around the world.
 Ambiguous Words.
 50 Most Challenging Words.
 Writer Creates “Color Thesaurus” To Help You Correctly Name Any Color Imaginable.
 By Chuck Palahniuk 8 Words You Should Avoid When...
 SYNONYMY - Online synonym dictionary.
 There's a Word for That: 25 Expressions You Should Have in Your Vocabulary.

 30 Old (And Useful) Slang Names For Parts of the Body.
 Mind your slanguage, and don't be an erk.
 YOLO.
 The most beautiful words in the English language.
 Is any word untranslatable?
 50 Old British Dialect Words to Incorporate into Conversation.
 Why I’m looking beyond the English lexicon for the word that doesn’t exist.
 What is another word for cry?
 Expressions & Sayings Index.
 Huge list of tone words with definitions.
 Word's to Describe Tone, Attitude, and Mood - Vocabulary List.
 OneLook Reverse Dictionary.
 American Slang Dictionary.
 Writing.
 Using Social Media to Land New Writing Gigs.
 100 Little Ways You Can Dramatically Improve Your Writing.